 Reemployment assistance gives partial, temporary income to workers who lose their jobs through no fault of their own, and are able and available for work.

 Florida employers pay for reemployment assistance through a tax managed by the Florida Department of Revenue (Department).
 It is one of the employer's business costs.
 Workers do not pay reemployment tax and employers must not make payroll deductions for this purpose.

 Employer payments go into a fund from which money is paid to eligible, unemployed Floridians who file claims for reemployment assistance.
 After a qualifying period, employers with a stable employment history receive a lower tax rate.

 A new business must report its initial employment in the month following the calendar quarter in which employment begins.
-The Department recommends that employers register to pay reemployment tax using our secure Internet site.
+The Department recommends that employers register to pay reemployment tax using our secure website.

 An employer is liable to pay if it meets any of the following conditions:

 Nonprofit organizations, government agencies, and Indian tribes are given the option of paying their reemployment insurance costs by the tax-paying method or the reimbursement method.
 The reimbursing employer must repay benefits paid to former employees on a dollar-for-dollar basis.
 Regardless of the method of payment, these employers must submit the Employer’s Quarterly Report (Form RT-6) each quarter.

 An employer may apply for voluntary coverage for its employees.
 Voluntary coverage is for a minimum of one calendar year and subject to approval.

 These definitions will help you understand who is considered an employee and classify workers correctly.
 Misclassification of workers is not just a tax reporting issue; it also affects claims for reemployment assistance.
 If a person files a claim for reemployment benefits and the employer has not been including the person on the quarterly report, it can delay benefit payments.
 Intentionally failing to report employees is a felony.